 Here you will find a lot of old Portuguese houses that were constructed in the 18th and 19th centuries.
 These were painted in a number of colors like Green, Pale Yellow, etc. Here you can capture some really cool snapshots and cherish them forever.

-Several small cafes and bakeries present here are a good option to visit while exploring Fontainhas.
+Several small cafes and bakeries present here are good options to visit while exploring Fontainhas.
 One would definitely feel hungry while traveling but that is not the only reason why you should visit these cafes and bakeries.
 Yes, as some of these bakeries here are about 100 years old and have a historical relevance attached to them as well.
 Now, imagine, how would you feel sitting in one of these cafes and chatting over a meal with your loved ones.

 This is surely a great place for art lovers.
 It is located just next to the heritage hotel and the Panjim Inn.
 The gallery here is enriched with lithographs, woodcuts, serigraphs and linocuts, and much more.

-By Air.
-For traveling here you would need to get to Goa International Airport.
+For traveling here you would need to get to Goa International Airport (GOI).
 It connects several flights from many domestic Indian cities.
 After getting off from the airport, you will have to take a cab or some other means of transportation to reach the beach.

-By Train.
-Madgaon and Vasco da Gama are the nearest railway station.
+Madgaon and Vasco da Gama are the nearest railway stations.
 Traveling via train from major Indian cities won't be a problem.